Sighopss/Algonquin-Code-Base/lab2.md

 - The user manages the operating system, security patches, and software stack.
 - Offers flexibility to configure servers, network rules, and scaling policies manually.
 - Ideal for teams that need full control over infrastructure while leveraging cloud resources.

 ---

-## 2. Deployment Using PaaS (Platform as a Service)

-In a PaaS deployment, the cloud provider manages most of the infrastructure, allowing developers to focus on the application and data.
-Providers include Heroku, Render, and Azure App Service.

-- The **React frontend** runs in the user's browser.
-- The **Flask backend** is deployed as a managed application service.
-- **Postgres** is provided as a managed database service by the cloud provider.
-- **Application-level firewalls** protect the services, while a **cloud load balancer** automatically distributes incoming traffic.

-**Key Points:**
-- The cloud provider handles server management, operating system updates, scaling, and high availability.
-- Users focus on maintaining the application code and database configuration.
-- Ideal for rapid deployment, simplified scaling, and reduced operational overhead.

----